lytics/grid/README.md

 are currently two different strategies for message broadcasting:

  - First-one-wins, where the request context is canceled as soon as one actor responds to the message.
- - Guaranteed delivery to all actors
+ - Delivery to all actors, waits for all responses or timeouts

  ```go